rhains/hol_test/README.md

 - The Hub identifies `PIPELINE_USER_LEGACY` as a human user with **password-only** (no MFA) configuration
 - It classifies this as an at-risk user needing remediation
-- It offers guidance: "Enroll in MFA" or "Convert to a service user with stronger authentication"
+- It offers guidance: "Enroll in MFA" or "Disable the user"

 ---